deep sea fishing in puerto rico

 Blue Marlin

-Blue marlin are large, powerful billfish that can reach over 1,000 pounds.
-They are highly prized by sport fishermen for their fighting ability.
+Blue marlin are large, powerful billfish that can reach over 1,000 pounds and are highly prized by sport fishermen for their fighting ability.
+They are known for their spectacular aerial displays when hooked, often leaping out of the water multiple times.
+Blue marlin are considered one of the most challenging fish to catch, requiring skill, patience, and specialized heavy tackle.

 Wahoo (Peto)

-Wahoo are fast, aggressive predators known for their long, slender bodies and razor sharp teeth.
-They are popular with anglers for their speed and hard-fighting nature.
+Wahoo are fast, aggressive predators known for their long, slender bodies and razor sharp teeth, reaching speeds up to 60 mph.
+They are popular with anglers for their speed and hard-fighting nature, often making blistering runs and putting up an incredible fight.
+Wahoo are also prized for their excellent meat quality, making them a favorite for sport fishermen.

 Mahi-Mahi (Dolphinfish or dorado)

-Mahi-mahi, also known as dolphinfish or dorado, are colorful, acrobatic fish found in tropical and subtropical waters.
-They are fast-growing and provide excellent food quality.
+Mahi-mahi, also known as dolphinfish or dorado, are colorful, acrobatic fish found in tropical and subtropical waters, growing rapidly and reaching up to 50 pounds.
+They are fast-growing and provide excellent food quality, with a mild, sweet flavor that makes them a popular choice for seafood lovers.
+Mahi-mahi are known for their spectacular aerial displays when hooked, often jumping and thrashing at the surface.

 Yellowfin Tuna